mjskay/ggdist/cran-comments.md

 ## Submission comments
-This submisison is primarily to address errors in tests on CRAN due to changes in dplyr.
+This submission addresses errors in tests on CRAN due to changes in brms.

-A few other minor changes have been made and some features added since the previous release (see NEWS.md).
+Some other bugfixes have been made and some features added since the previous release (see NEWS.md).

 ## Test environments
-* Windows 10 (local), R-release 3.5.2
+* Linux (travis), R-release 3.6.0
-* Windows 10 (local), R-devel 3.6.0 2019-02-18 r76113
+* Windows 10 (local), R-release 3.6.0
-* Linux (travis), R-release 3.5.2
+* Windows 10 (local), R-devel 3.7.0 2019-06-01 r76631
-* Windows (win-builder), R-release 3.5.2
+* Windows (win-builder), R-release 3.6.0
-* Windows (win-builder), R-devel 2019-02-17 r76112
+* Windows (win-builder), R-devel 2019-06-01 r76631

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

 ## Downstream dependencies
-There are no downstream dependencies for this package.
+There is one downstream dependency for this package: trialr.
+Its tests pass with the latest version of tidybayes.